 Did you know that approximately 37% of adults in the U.S. do not know how to swim?
 To combat this, U.S. Masters Swimming developed the Adult Learn to Swim program which we offer to our community here in Marin County.

-You will find the flyer on our 2017 program available below.
-If, however, you would prefer to do this individually (and not in a group program) we also offer the opportunity to learn to swim through lessons available throughout the year with our coaches specially certified as Adult Learn-to-Swim Instructors.
+You will find the flyer on our 2017 program available below (in English and in Spanish).
+If, however, you would prefer to do learn to swim individually (and not in a group program) we also offer the opportunity to learn to swim through lessons available throughout the year with our coaches specially certified as Adult Learn-to-Swim Instructors.
 Contact Coach Shari Cruse by clicking her picture in the right side bar on this page and she can help work out the details with you.

 We have a Spanish language flyer here